• Skip to primary navigation

 • Measure 325ml hand hot water, add to the other ingredients and mix well with a fork.

-• Cover the bowl with cling film.
-When it has cooled transfer to the fridge to prove overnight (or a minimum of 12 hours).
+• When it has cooled transfer to the fridge to prove overnight (or a minimum of 12 hours).

 Day two

-• Remove the dough from the fridge shortly before you wish to bake your olive bread.
+• Remove the dough from the fridge before you wish to bake your olive bread to allow it to reach room temperature.

 • Transfer the bread dough to a lightly floured pastry board.
 Fold the dough over a few times and then shape the dough into a ball.